0xSysR3ll/ants-rdv-notify/README.md

 The `config.json` file contains the following settings:

 - `city`: The name of the city where you want to search for rendez-vous slots.
 - `reason`: The type of document you want.
-Options are : CNI, PASSPORT or CNI-PASSPORT (for both)
+Options are : CNI, PASSPORT or CNI-PASSPORT (for both).
-- `document_number`: The number of CNI or passport you need a rendez-vous for.
+- `documents_number`: The number of people wishing for a rendez-vous.
 - `radius_km`: The radius in kilometers around the city where you want to search for rendez-vous slots.
 - `webhook_url`: The URL of the Discord webhook to which notifications will be sent.